INTERVIEW

 What is the origin?
 How did Algonkian evolve?

 How did Algonkian workshops begin on the banks of the Potomac River?
 There was a domino effect in place.
-Back in 2001, after successful publication in several literary journals considered prestigious by the American literati (North American Review, Quarterly West, Pittsburgh Quarterly, The Literary Review, Conjunctions, and others), and with his literary website for presses and writers, Web del Sol.Com, serving thousands of readers and writers per day, Neff opted to begin a small fiction writing workshop in the D.C. area focusing on prose and narrative craft.
-He was also working on more than one novel project at the time, but had yet to find a home for his manuscripts (Year of The Rhinoceros, Godhead, Maya of The Seven Fish, and Lair of The Moon Child).
-Later, after coming upon Algonkian Park for the first time in 2002, with its beautiful setting and cottages, he realized it was a natural place for a workshop, and thus, Algonkian Novel Workshops became reality.
+Back in 2001, after successful publication in several literary journals considered prestigious by the American literati (North American Review, Quarterly West, Pittsburgh Quarterly, The Literary Review, Conjunctions, and others), and with his literary journal Del Sol Review, and popular website for presses and writers, Web del Sol.Com, serving thousands of readers and writers per day, Neff opted to begin a small fiction writing workshop in the D.C. area focusing on prose and narrative craft.
+Upon arrival at Algonkian Park for the first time in 2002, a place with a beautiful river setting and comfortable cottages, he realized it was a natural place for a workshop, and thus Algonkian Novel Workshops became reality.

-By 2004, Neff expanded the workshop depth by including professionals in the literary business, i.e., agents, editors, and authors.
+By 2004, Michael Neff expanded the workshop depth by including professionals in the literary business, i.e., agents, editors, and authors.
 The format evolved to also include novel analysis and preparation.
 Eventually, the pedagogical method developed over time became known as the model and context method.
 Writers in the small-group Algonkian workshops are presented with models of finely honed structural and narrative craft accomplished by great authors, and following work and discussion, they learn how to apply this craft in the context of their own project.
+His own novel, Year of The Rhinoceros), was soon published by a distinguished press in Los Angeles known as Red Hen Press.

-Over time, and with the assistance of pros in the business, Algonkian created a large and comprehensive study and reference guide for the workshops, a ten part syllabus, extensive pre-event assignments, unique workshop narrative/scene-writing assignments, and a customized "pitch model" that serves as a diagnostic workshop method that enables each writer, with the guidance of the agents and the Algonkian workshop leader (we have had many over the years, all fine authors and fiction writers), to understand why their novel isn't working as well as it should.
+Over time, and with the assistance of pros in the business, Algonkian created a large and comprehensive study and reference guide for the workshops, a ten part syllabus, extensive pre-event assignments, unique workshop narrative/scene-writing assignments, and a customized "pitch model" that served as a diagnostic workshop method that enabled each writer, with the guidance of agent faculty and the Algonkian workshop leader, to understand why their novel wasn't working as well as it should.

-Regardless, thank you for being here.
+Regardless, thank you for stopping by the Algonkian conference site.
 Contact us at any time.
 We are at your service.
 Personally, nothing makes us happier than being a part of a successful writer project.
-If you wish to read more about Neff, you can click to this page.
+If you wish to read more about our director Michael Neff, you can click to this page.

 Regards and Peace,